 In a letter dated November 3, 2014, that was recently disclosed by the Indiana State Police, Michael Boxler, Special Agent in Charge of the Columbus Field Division, detailed the ATFE’s position on the effect of Indiana’s expungement statute on Federal firearms law.
 In that letter, Agent Boxler stated that an expungement under Indiana law would not permit future firearms possession under Federal law because Indiana’s expungements do not meet Federal standards.
 Specifically, the expunged convictions can be used later in subsequent proceedings and can be admitted into evidence in certain limited circumstances.
 Click here to read the full letter.

 If you have a criminal conviction that has been holding you back, contact the Expungement Attorneys at Keffer Hirschauer LLP today.
-Schedule a free consultation by contacting Keffer Hirschauer LLP at 1-800-NOT GUILTY or (317) 857-0160.
+Schedule a free consultation by contacting Keffer Hirschauer LLP at (317) 857-0160.